-Audio Visual Labor, Crew & Staff In Los Angeles
+Audio Visual Technicians, Staff and Crew In Los Angeles

 VTS performs ongoing recruiting programs annually for the best AV technicians.
-This ensures that we have the most extensive and skilled labor pool of any labor provider for this market.
-We are proud to say our group of labor coordinators has provided multiple crews with over 200 technicians per day and per show, from technical directors to stagehands.
+This ensures that we have the most extensive and skilled AV tech pool of any audio visual provider for this market.
+We are proud to say that we have provided multiple AV crews with over 200 technicians per day and per show, from technical directors to stagehands.
 Our most common venues serviced are, The LA Convention Center, The JW Marriott, Ritz Carlton, and Nokia Center.
 We also serve a host of four and five-star hotels and studios in Los Angeles.
-For more than 20 years, Video Tech Services has been providing passionate, experienced and reliable AV labor to the Los Angeles area.
+For more than 20 years, Video Tech Services has been providing passionate, experienced and reliable AV technicians to the Los Angeles area.
 Our highly skilled teams have delivered flawlessly for world renowned events, such as the:

 - Golden Globes

 Here's a select list of AV Tech positions you might need to fill:

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.

 - A2 (Audio Assist): The A2 assists the A1 with the setup and strike of the entire audio system.
 The A2’s responsibilities include, but are not limited to: set/strike of wireless-microphones, assembly of line arrays, running of cables and intercom systems.
 The A2 can be utilized in all show environments.